ltzmax/maxcogs/README.md

     - Worldwide earthquake updates.
 - EasterHunt
     - Easter hunt cog that provides a fun Easter-themed game where users can hunt for eggs, work for egg shards, give eggs to others or steal, and earn achievements.
+- Enforce
+    - Requires users to accept ToS and privacy policy before using any bot commands.
 - ForwadDeleter
     - A cog that deletes forwarded messages and allows them in specified channels or by roles.
 - GitHub